vgalvoso/phpeasy/README.md

 7. Supports PHP 8 and above , MySQL, MSSQL and SQlite
 8. Includes basic css and js helpers.

+## Main Points
+1. Use of Data Abstraction Layer rather than ORM, focused on maximum performance without large database calls used by orms.

 ## Table of Contents
 I. [Intro]